-The following items can be checked out of the park office for free with a driver license or other form of identification: badminton equipment, corn hole boards and bags, footballs, frisbees, horseshoes, rubber playground balls, soccer balls, volleyballs and volleyball nets.
+The following items can be checked out of the park office for free with a driver license or other form of identification: badminton equipment, corn hole boards and bags, footballs, frisbees, horseshoes, rubber playground balls, soccer balls, volleyballs, volleyball nets and wheelchairs.

 For shelter reservations

 , please call any Virginia Beach Recreation Center.

 The new Kids Cove Playground at Mount Trashmore Park opened in December 2010.
 At nearly 26,000 square feet, the playground is comprised of three distinct play areas built

 on a rubber surface: a giant play structure that includes a multitude of slides, elevated walkways, climbers and more; an area that has swings for all ages; and an area comprised of a variety of climbing structures.
 Benches and picnic shelters are available throughout the playground.
 The new play area is fully compliant with the Americans with Disabilities Act (ADA) and is barrier-free to accommodate all children.
 See what's in store for future phases in the Kids Cove Master Plan

 Mount Trashmore Skate Park opened in August 2003 and is a 24,000 square foot extensive street course flowing from an aboveground, seven-foot deep bowl.
 The skate park components are framed with treated wood and completely covered with composite material.
 It boasts a Skatelite Pro skating surface that skateboarders, inline skaters, and BMX bikers can enjoy.
 Adjacent to the skate park is a competition-sized vert ramp that stands at a massive 13.5 feet tall and 40 feet wide.
 The vert ramp opened in February 2006.